MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/retrieve-details-web-page.md

 Although most properties exist virtually on every web page, there are scenarios in which the **Get details of web page** action fails to retrieve the selected detail.
 For example, web pages without meta keywords are a common occurrence.

 If you're unsure if an attribute exists on a web page, configure the **On error** options of the **Get details of web page** action to continue running the flow after failure.
-To find more information about action error handling, refer to [Configuring action errors](../actions-pane.md#configuring-action-errors).
+To find more information about action error handling, refer to [Handle errors in desktop flows](../errors.md).

 ![Screenshot of the on error options of the the Get details of web page action.](media/retrieve-details-web-page/get-details-web-page-action-on-error.png)